-In V3C, each atlas has a frame size (asps_frame_width \times asps_frame_height) to which all components (atlas data, occupancy video data, geometry video data, and attribute video data) are scaled up as part of the reconstruction.
-The block to patch map is scaled down by the block size (often 8 or 16) with patch positions and sizes aligned by this amount.
-In MIV, there is no occupancy video data, the attribute video data is always at nominal resolution, and the geometry video data is scaled down by an integer factor $N \ge 1$.
+In V3C, each atlas has a frame size to which all components (atlas data, occupancy video data, geometry video data, and attribute video data) are scaled up as part of the reconstruction.
+The block to patch map is scaled down by the block size with patch positions and sizes aligned by this amount.
+In MIV, the attribute video data is always at nominal resolution, the geometry video data (if present) is scaled down by an integer factor $N \ge 1$, and the occupancy video data (if present) is scaled down (usually to the block to patch map's resolution unless specified in the configuration file).